feldera/feldera/docs/docs/demos/simple-select.md

 ## SQL program

 Let's look at the program first.
-Click on Existing Programs in the sidebar, and then click on the pencil icon next to Simple Data Selection.
+Click on "SQL Programs" in the sidebar, and then click on the pencil icon next to Simple Data Selection.
 You should see the following SQL, which defines a table named `users` and a view named `output_users`, where the view is